jakevdp/2013_fall_ASTR599/Syllabus.md

 modified before the course starts.**

 ### Boot Camp Day 1
-- 9:00am - 10:00am : Four ways of using Python, and when you'd want to use
+- 9:00am - 10:00am : Intro: What is Python and why learn it?

-  each.
+  + Origins & features of Python.

   + Why Python?
 Some motivating examples.